edu-amr/edu-amr/README.md

 <br />

-My name is <b>Eduardo Amaro</b>, I am a full-stack developer living in Brazil 🇧🇷.
+My name is Eduardo Amaro, and I am a full-stack developer living in Brazil 🇧🇷.
-I'm passionate about the art of open sourcing, and how it connects everyone around the world and brings them to a better place.
-Aside from coding, I love mountain bike, counter strike, volleyball and to help beginners with code.
+I'm passionate about open-source development and how it connects people around the world, making it a better place.
+Besides coding, I love mountain biking, playing Counter-Strike, volleyball, and helping beginners with code.

-I'm 22 years old and dedicated to full stack development.
-I started programming somewhere in end of 2018 with C++.
-I am currently finishing my degree in systems development and today I develop remarkable experiences that added value to the lives of several people.
+I'm 22 years old and dedicated to full-stack development.
+I started programming around the end of 2018 with C++.
+I am currently finishing my degree in systems development, and today I create remarkable experiences that add value to many people's lives.

 <br />